-Belagavi, also known as Belgaum, is settled at the foothills of Karnataka’s Western Ghats.
-Popularly known as Bamboo Village, Belagavi boasts of rich history with several amazing ancient old forts and monuments.
-Lush green forests, rivers, and magnificent mountains show nature’s generosity towards the city.
-Overall, with calm, pleasant weather, scenic natural beauty, and profound legacy, Belagavi attracts tourists throughout the year from across the globe.
+Belagavi, also known as Belgaum, is settled at the foothills of Karnataka's Western Ghats.
+Popularly known as Bamboo Village, Belagavi boasts a rich history with several impressive ancient old forts and monuments.
+Lush green forests, rivers, and magnificent mountains show nature's generosity towards the city.
+Overall, with calm, pleasant weather, scenic natural beauty, and a profound legacy, Belagavi attracts tourists throughout the year from across the globe.

-Belagavi has pleasant weather round the year; however, the best time to visit the place is between November to March.
-Let us take a look at the various seasons round the year to help you plan your trip better.
+Belagavi has pleasant weather round the year; however, the best time to visit is between November to March.
+Let us look at the various seasons round the year to help you plan your trip better.

 How to reach Belagavi